celo-org/docs/docs/validator/run/baklava.md

 Celo uses a [proof-of-stake](/protocol/pos/) consensus mechanism, which requires Validators to have locked CELO to participate in block production.
 The current requirement is 10,000 CELO to register a Validator, and 10,000 CELO _per member validator_ to register a Validator Group.

 Participating in the Baklava testnet requires testnet units of CELO, which can only be used in the Baklava testnet.
 You can request a distribution of testnet CELO by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
-If you need any help getting started, please join the discussion on [Discord](https://chat.celo.org) or email community@celo.org.
+If you need any help getting started, please join the discussion on [Discord](https://chat.celo.org).

 Faucetted funds will come as 2 transactions, one for your validator address and another for your validator group address.